pingcap/docs/ticdc/ticdc-overview.md

 - For all DDL and DML statements, TiCDC outputs **at least once**.
 - When the TiKV or TiCDC cluster encounters failure, TiCDC might send the same DDL/DML statement repeatedly.
 For duplicated DDL/DML statements:

     - MySQL sink can execute DDL statements repeatedly.
-For DDL statements that can be executed repeatedly in downstream, such as `truncate table`, the statement is executed successfully.
+For DDL statements that can be executed repeatedly in the downstream, such as `truncate table`, the statement is executed successfully.
 For those that cannot be executed repeatedly, such as `create table`, the execution fails, and TiCDC ignores the error and continues the replication.
-    - Kafka sink sends messages repeatedly, but the duplicate messages do not affect the constraints fo `Resolved Ts`.
+    - Kafka sink sends messages repeatedly, but the duplicate messages do not affect the constraints of `Resolved Ts`.
 Users can filter the duplicated messages from Kafka consumers.

 #### Data replication consistency

 - MySQL sink

     - TiCDC does not split in-table transactions.
-This is to ensure the transaction consistency within a single table.
-However, TiCDC does not ensure the transaction order in the upstream table.
+This is to **ensure** the transaction consistency within a single table.
+However, TiCDC does **not ensure** the transaction order in the upstream table.
     - TiCDC splits cross-table transactions in the unit of tables.
-TiCDC does not ensure that cross-table transactions are always consistent.
+TiCDC does **not ensure** that cross-table transactions are always consistent.
-    - TiCDC ensures that the order of single-row updates are consistent with that in the upstream.
+    - TiCDC **ensures** that the order of single-row updates are consistent with that in the upstream.

 - Kafka sink

     - TiCDC provides different strategies for data distribution.
 You can distribute data to different Kafka partitions based on the table, primary key, or ts.
     - For different distribution strategies, the different implementation of consumers can achieve different levels of consistency, including row-level consistency, eventual consistency, or cross-table transaction consistency.
-    - TiCDC does not has an implementation of Kafka consumers, but only offers [TiCDC open protocol](/ticdc/ticdc-open-protocol.md).
+    - TiCDC does not have an implementation of Kafka consumers, but only provides [TiCDC Open Protocol](/ticdc/ticdc-open-protocol.md).
 You can implement the Kafka consumer according to the protocol.

 ## Restrictions